Seeking a Church?

 And if you live in the Denver area and are seeking a local church, we'd encourage you to visit us.
 For more information about us, see the menu bar above under "About Us".

 The Plan of Salvation.
 How does the congregation answer the age-old question "…Sirs, what must I do to be saved?"
 (Acts 16: 30)?
 Congregations differ widely on the answer.
 But getting this question right is absolutely critical to our eternal destiny.
-See "Lessons > Steps to Salvation" choice on the menu bar above.
+See "Topics > Steps to Salvation" choice on the menu bar above.

 The Social Gospel.
-Goes God approve the use of the church treasury and treasury-purchased assets for recreational, entertainment, and/or social activities such as church-sponsored potlucks, kitchens, fellowship halls, gyms, sports teams, and "family life centers"?
+Does God approve the use of the church treasury and treasury-purchased assets for recreational, entertainment, and/or social activities such as church-sponsored potlucks, kitchens, fellowship halls, gyms, sports teams, and "family life centers"?
 We believe not.
 See Church Building, and Social Gospel.

 Attitudes toward Worldliness and Morality.
 Does the congregation have a casual attitude toward matters involving worldliness?
 We believe the scriptures condemn such attitudes and practices.
 See Abortion, Attendance, Christian Living, Dancing, Dress, Drinking, Entertainment, Homosexuality, Profanity, Smoking, and Worldliness.